 The Forum occupies an area of 30 hectares and it features a very mixed group of spaces.

-On the other hand, the area is generous with urban parks and squares.
-One of those holds the record for being the second largest square in the world.
+The Forum area is generous with urban parks and squares.
+In fact, it holds the record for being the second largest square in the world.
 You can also visit the only sandless beach in Barcelona, called the Forum Beach (Banys Fòrum).

 The Port Forum is probably the bussiest area in the whole complex.
 It features a mix of nautical and sports related stores, as well as a marina.

 Metro: Line 4, El Maresme I Fòrum Station.

 Tram: Line T4, Fòrum Station.